-Respondents have mixed feelings about the economic outlook on a global scale.
-When asked to assess current global economic conditions, only about a third say conditions are better compared to six months ago (Figure 1).
-However, respondents are optimistic about the future outlook—just about half feel that conditions will be better in the next six months compared to today (Figure 2).
+In the most recent economic snapshot survey, respondents’ assessment of global economic conditions is mixed.
+When asked to give their views on current global conditions, only about one-quarter report that conditions are better compared to six months ago (Figure 1).
+However, respondents have an optimistic outlook – more than two-fifths of respondents feel that global economic conditions will be better in the next six months compared to today (Figure 2).

 Figure 1: Assessment of current global conditions compared with six months ago

 Figure 2: Future outlook regarding global conditions in next six months compared to today

 Over one-third of respondents report their organization experienced better financial health compared to six months ago (Figure 3).